neokree/GoogleNavigationDrawer/README.md

 [Download example apk](https://raw.github.com/neokree/GoogleNavigationDrawer/master/example.apk)<br>

 ## IMPORTANT NOTICE
-This library is no longer supported.<BR>If someone wants to keep alive this library please contact me in private [neokree@gmail.com](mailto:neokree@gmail.com)
+This library is no longer supported.

 ### How to add to your project
 In your Activity...